 WKBN 27 First News provides commenting to allow for constructive discussion on the stories we cover.
 In order to comment here, you acknowledge you have read and agreed to our Terms of Service.
 Commenters who violate these terms, including use of vulgar language or racial slurs, will be banned.
+No links will be permitted.
 Please be respectful of the opinions of others.
 If you see an inappropriate comment, please flag it for our moderators to review.

 Some kids in Youngstown learned some important financial lessons thanks to a local company.